MaxencePechoux/KeepOffTheGrass/ReadMe.txt

 Next Steps:

-    - Introduce persistence between turns: stop re instantiating everything each turn, and keep track of some data
+    DONE- Introduce persistence between turns: stop re instantiating everything each turn, and keep track of some data
-    - Make defense team spread across column EVENLY
-    - Make attack team move towards enemy positions
+    - Make defense team spread across column EVENLY DONE- Make attack team move towards enemy positions
     - Make attack team spawn at first from defense team positions DONE- Make base team cover the base
-    - Determine each turn which unit goes to which team
-    - Determine position of recyclers more efficiently: closest from baseline as possible
+    - Determine each turn which unit goes to which team DONE- Determine position of recyclers more efficiently: closest from baseline as possible